ravedappeport/dlrappeport/personal-site/content/posts/2023/uncertainty.md

     <img src="https://canny.io/blog/wp-content/uploads/2023/05/image-3.png" height=50%>
 </p>

-This section comes primarily from a friend and mentor of mine, Parilee Wang.
+This section comes primarily from a friend and mentor, Parilee Wang.
 Before ever becoming a PM, Parilee had told me that the primary responsibilities of a good product manager are *owning* the "What", "Why", and the "Why Now".
 The "What" is short for "what is the customer problem that the business is trying to solve".
 The "Why" is short for "why is this problem something the business should solve".
 Finally, the "Why Now" is short for "why should the business solve this problem now as opposed to focusing on something else".
 Together these three questions represent a framework for understanding and prioritizing the customer problems that a business should work towards solving.

 <br>